 The Designers, Henkin Irit & Shavit Zohar started the project s with the complex stage of documentation and getting acquainted with the various formative and material aspects of the site after carrying out a comprehensive stage of exposing the site.
 Stone walls, arches, stone niches and impressive water well were all exposed at this stage.
 After this stage, the plan and the different sections were consolidated.

-The house has an impressive vertical section and a light steel and wood bridge connects the two masses adjacent to the public space.
+The Reflection House has an impressive vertical section and a light steel and wood bridge connects the two masses adjacent to the public space.
 This bridge corresponds with an original flight of stairs, which dictates the vertical circulation.
 “The design of the house presents the old via original lime-stones, arches, vaults and niches, while the new gets represented by materials such as concrete, mosaics, steel and tin threshing, as well as transparent and semi-transparent glass”, Henkin Shavit .

-The house program includes a kitchen, salon and a dining corner on ground level.
+The Reflection House program includes a kitchen, salon and a dining corner on ground level.
 The cellar level contains storage place and a space for the landlords’ grandchildren to play in.
 The middle level contains a hosting unit + a toilet and a shower.
 In the upper level there is a sleeping and working area with attached bathroom and toilet.
 This space is made up of a bridge leading to the different two wings, which are also attached with balconies and outer spaces.
 The upper level consists of a big balcony overlooking a magnificent view of the surroundings in general and Mt.
 Meron in particular.